openstack/oslo.messaging/doc/source/zmq_driver.rst

 oslo_messaging, ZeroMQ can be the only RPC driver across the OpenStack cluster.
 This document provides deployment information for this driver in oslo_messaging.

-Other than AMQP-based drivers, like RabbitMQ or Qpid, ZeroMQ doesn't have any central brokers in oslo.messaging, instead, each host (running OpenStack services) is both ZeroMQ client and server.
+Other than AMQP-based drivers, like RabbitMQ, ZeroMQ doesn't have any central brokers in oslo.messaging, instead, each host (running OpenStack services) is both ZeroMQ client and server.
 As a result, each host needs to listen to a certain TCP port for incoming connections and directly connect